virtualidentityag/frontend-framework/README.md

 You can add files which should not be uglified during the uglify task (e.g. files that are already uglified)

 __externalResources__
-Add file paths of files that are needed for the build package.
-The path must be relative to each package inside node_modules.
+The "externalResources" object is used to list external dependencies for each resource folder.
+The files listed under each resource folder will be fetched during build and copied into the relevant subfolders of that resource folder (for example CSS files will go into "css/vendor" subfolder).
+The file paths must be relative to each package inside node_modules.

 ## Patterns

 We use different boilerplates to keep our coding structure as homogenous as possible.

 ### JavaScript / TypeScript

 #### jQuery TypeScript Plugins - Advanced

 The framework contains a local demo integration of the VI jQuery Boilerplate.
 See `app/resources/ts/jquery.plugin.advanced.ts` for a local demo.

 For more informations have a look at the repository: https://github.com/vi-plugins/jquery-boilerplate

 If you are going to write generic plugins that might be useful in lots of other projects, please mirror the repository above and add them to our [vi-plugins](https://github.com/vi-plugins) project.

 For project-use only you can copy the structure into your local `app/resources/ts/` folder.